What Sort of ISO 9001 Training Is Right for You?

 Few things beat having access to a good library packed with all the books and periodicals you might need in order to learn more about ISO 9001 or any other ISO management standard.

-BSI still offer classroom-based courses, though for the most part they now use what they refer to as a "live online classroom".
+BSI still offers classroom-based courses, though for the most part they now use what they refer to as a "live online classroom."
 These courses retain the advantages of having a real teacher who can offer real feedback, but obviate the need for participants to travel.

 ISO 9001 Training